 Despite the potential of ABMs in education research (Marlin and Sohn 2016), ABMs have been rarely used in education research.
 Manzo (2013) demonstrates that the interdependencies between educational choices within the relevant network of peers is key to explain social class inequalities in educational choices in France.

 Moving to studies that used AB modelling to analyse education policies, Díaz et al. (2019) analysed the consequence of a choice-based system as opposed to a residential system.
 They found that a choice-based system improves achievement overall by improving the achievement of low-income students.
 However, the model did not analyse segregation, but predicted an increase in enrolment of low-income students in higher achievement schools, suggesting that school choice tends to decrease school segregation.
 Millington et al. (2014) analyse the implications of distance-based school-place allocation policies on London-based local educational authorities.
 Using aspirations for the best schools as the main parents’ characteristics, they found that it is families with above average, but not very high, aspirations that are unable to get their child into their preferred school more frequently than other parents.
-This study is relevant to the proposed model because it shows that school choice in combination with a distance-based admission policy can determine unexpected and suboptimal outcomes, i.e. parents with above average aspirations being penalised in school allocation.
+This study is relevant to the proposed model because it shows that school choice in combination with a distance-based admission policy can result in unexpected and suboptimal outcomes, i.e. parents with above average aspirations being penalised in school allocation.
 By contrast, Johansson (2022) considered residential segregation in a model of school segregation and found that the impact of school allocation mechanisms such as distance-based or lottery-based methods is negligible compared to the impact of residential segregation.

 Economic inequality and family choices